Overview

 qld__btnDefault class for buttons.

-qld__btn--back-to-topModifier that pplies back-to-top style.
+qld__btn--back-to-topModifier that applies back-to-top style.

-Accessible back-to-top button requirements
+Accessible back to top button requirements

 Keep these considerations in mind if you're modifying the Design System or creating a custom component.